It’s getting to that time…

-Of course most shavers still do of course come with the mini brushes that you can use for the hard to reach areas.
+Of course, most shavers still do come with the mini-brushes that you can use for the hard to reach areas.

-What’s great about these cleaning system is their multi functional purposes.
+What’s great about these cleaning systems are their multi functional purposes.
 The dock itself will clean the head of the electric shaver with alcohol, charge the shaver, lubricate the blades, and ultimately dry your shaver.

 All of this is done when you simply rest the shaver in the cradle and click a button or two.